Wrestle Grand Slam in Tokyo Dome: Storylines

 Wrestle Grand Slam in Tokyo Dome featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 At Dominion 6.6 in Osaka-jo Hall on June 7, Shingo Takagi defeated Kazuchika Okada to win the vacant IWGP World Heavyweight Championship, and afterwards challenged Kota Ibushi to a match for the championship.
 On June 17, the match between the two was scheduled for Wrestle Grand Slam in Tokyo Dome.
 However, Ibushi was sidelined after being diagnosed with aspiration pneumonia.
 On the day of the event, Hiroshi Tanahashi was named as Ibushi's replacement.

 The first match of the main card saw El Phantasmo & Taiji Ishimori controversially defend their IWGP Junior Heavyweight Tag Team Championship with success against Ryusuke Taguchi & Rocky Romero.
 In the last minute of the confrontation, Taguchi took off one of El Phantasmo's boots where it seemed like a banned item was resting.
 However, the referee did not notice Taguchi's remark as El Phantasmo low-blowed the latter and hit him with a CR2 to end the match.

-After Shingo Takagi retained the world title over Hiroshi Tanahashi in the main event, Evil returned and layed Takagi down, as he stated that he was the next challenger for the IWGP World Heavyweight Championship.
+After Shingo Takagi retained the world title over Hiroshi Tanahashi in the main event, Evil returned and laid Takagi down, as he stated that he was the next challenger for the IWGP World Heavyweight Championship.